Wowie Zowie, here we are, fastest three hours in media.

 Yes, yes.

-Um the mainstream media, and how I'm extremely frustrated with the way they're handling Cuba.
+I have a comment about the media, the mainstream media, and how I'm extremely frustrated with the way they're handling Cuba.

-Um, I I know the white Cuba is myself.
+I know what Cuba is myself.

-Um, and uh uh let me tell you what they're not reporting.
+And let me tell you what they're not reporting.

-Let me let me explain this to you, Rose.
+Let me explain this to you, Rose.

 That's it.

-Uh in the American left, the American media, and people might wonder, why is this?
+You are well aware that there is much admiration for Fidel Castro in the American left, the American media, and people might wonder, why is this what?

 Throw out the ideology for a second.

-Uh there's a there's a romantic notion to left-wing revolutionaries seizing power from the corrupt right wing.
+There's a there's a romantic notion to left-wing revolutionaries seizing power from the corrupt right wing.

 It's almost the way Democrats look at the election in November this year and in 2008.

-This time in this era, by virtue of the internet, to take out these evil right wing despots.
+This time, in this era, by virtue of the internet, to Take out these evil right-wing despots.

-There's this uh there's a commonality that they feel, but the real attraction that leftists have to Castro.
+There's this, there's a commonality that they feel, but the real, the real attraction that leftists have to Castro, trust me on this, folks, the real attraction is his total dictatorial power.

 That is what they admire.

-The fact that he's been able to secure it and hold on to it for all these years because that is their dream.
+The fact that he's been able to secure it and hold on to it for all these years, because that is their dream.

 That kind of power, maybe not dictatorial, but that kind of power.